 In the same way that AI technologies are being used to improve the human-machine interface in vehicles, so too are natural language interfaces finding their way into ship control bridges and control systems.
 Ship user interfaces are enabled with voice control, and cameras in crew areas are keeping an eye on the ship, its officers, and potential external threats.
 These camera systems use computer vision to watch out for criminal and piracy activity, providing continuous surveillance.

 Like their better-publicized peers in the automotive industry, ships and vessels of all sorts are becoming enabled for autonomous piloting and operation.
-Rolls-Royce recently partnered with SVAN to demonstrate the first fully autonomous ferry, capable of docking, navigating and avoiding obstacles without any human intervention.
-Autonomous shipping can significantly reduce the costs of operating regular, repeated navigation routes.
+Rolls-Royce recently partnered with SVAN to demonstrate the first fully autonomous ferry, capable docking, navigating and avoiding obstacles without any human intervention.
+Autonomous shipping can significantly reduce the costs operating regular, repeated navigation routes.
 In fact, the autonomous shipping industry is predicted to be over $136 billion by 2030, with tugboats, small ferries and shipping container vessels being the first to be enabled with partial or full autonomous capabilities.
-Major shipping industry companies including Maersk, Panalpina, Flexport, CMA CGM and others are taking significant steps to advance the state of autonomous shipping in the industry.
+Major shipping industry companies including Maersk, Panalpina, Flexport, CMA CGM and others are taking significant steps to advance the state autonomous shipping in the industry.

 Autonomous and intelligent trains are already here

 Trains have long been enabled with intelligent technologies, with intelligent automation implemented over 50 years ago on the London Underground.
-The International Association of Public Transport classifies five Grades of Automation (GoA), ranging from a human being in full control of the train to completely unattended train automation.
+The International Association Public Transport classifies five Grades Automation (GoA), ranging from a human being in full control the train to completely unattended train automation.
 Surprisingly, there are many fully autonomous GoA Level 4 trains in operation, from airport transportation shuttles to entire metro lines.
-In the world of train operation, fully autonomous vehicles are already here and in widespread use.
+In the world train operation, fully autonomous vehicles are already here and in widespread use.

-However, while fully automated, many of these systems aren't truly using AI or machine learning.
-That's changing though as the future of AI in transportation will help keep an eye on the tracks, crew and passengers.
-Computer vision systems are being used to conduct regular inspections of rails and train systems, providing visual inspection of anything that might be cause for concern.
+However, while fully automated, many these systems aren't truly using AI or machine learning.
+That's changing though as the future AI in transportation will help keep an eye on the tracks, crew and passengers.
+Computer vision systems are being used to conduct regular inspections rails and train systems, providing visual inspection anything that might be cause for concern.
 Computer vision is also being applied to keep watch on pedestrians or passengers who might encroach on tracks or pose safety or security issues.
 GE Transportation is using front-facing cameras to assist with train safety as well as track inspection.
-Similarly, machine learning is being used to provide predictive maintenance and advance warning of potential issues that may arise on the tracks.
+Similarly, machine learning is being used to provide predictive maintenance and advance warning potential issues that may arise on the tracks.

 AI is also helping train operators optimize operations.
-The AI systems help manage the combination of high-speed passenger trains and slower freight trains, reducing the inevitable delays that occur when a train falls behind schedule.
-The practice of Condition Based Maintenance uses big data to help optimize and predict when maintenance needs to happen on trains.
-Thanks to the rapidly expanding scale of manufacturing and asset maintenance industries, companies are now adapting to the wider applications of advanced algorithms on consumer-generated big data.
+The AI systems help manage the combination high-speed passenger trains and slower freight trains, reducing the inevitable delays that occur when a train falls behind schedule.
+The practice Condition Based Maintenance uses big data to help optimize and predict when maintenance needs to happen on trains.
+Thanks to the rapidly expanding scale manufacturing and asset maintenance industries, companies are now adapting to the wider applications advanced algorithms on consumer-generated big data.

 AI making airplanes more intelligent and automated

-Airplanes have long been on the bleeding edge of adopting AI in transportation, outfitting planes with automation and intelligent technology.
+Airplanes have long been on the bleeding edge adopting AI in transportation, outfitting planes with automation and intelligent technology.
 Autopilot technologies, fly-by-wire controls, and automated flight systems were first implemented in cockpits decades ago, and planes are practically flying themselves at this point.
 However, as recent events show, much can be done to make these systems more intelligent and more responsive to changes.

 AI and machine learning are being applied in the cockpit to help reduce workload, handle pilot stress and fatigue, and improve on-time performance.
-There's no shortage of data available in aviation, from sensors, radar, control tower and satellite data.
+There's no shortage data available in aviation, from sensors, radar, control tower and satellite data.
 Machine learning systems are able to leverage Automatic Dependent Surveillance Broadcast for traffic situational awareness, the Maneuvering Characteristics Augmentation System (MCAS) to improve aircraft behavior and response to changing conditions, and runway overrun protection system to help prevent accidents at the airport.
-The Airbus A350 XWB aircraft has over 50,000 sensors collecting flight and performance data, generating over 2.5 TB of data each day.
+The Airbus A350 XWB aircraft has over 50,000 sensors collecting flight and performance data, generating over 2.5 TB data each day.

-Of course, what gets people excited in the field of aviation is the use of drones and fully unmanned autonomous vehicles (UAV) for all sorts of applications.
+course, what gets people excited in the field aviation is the use drones and fully unmanned autonomous vehicles (UAV) for all sorts applications.
 UAVs and drones are being adopted to inspect fields and buildings, for shipping and delivery applications, on the battlefield, and many additional use cases.
 In these situations, AI and machine learning play a central role in the ability to control the craft, provide the computer vision for the application task, and interact with the real world.
-Aircraft companies are looking to scale up this sort of UAV technology to craft that can shuttle people around as well.
-Time will tell if the safety of such systems will reach the point where people will trust the lack of a human pilot in the cockpit.
+Aircraft companies are looking to scale up this sort UAV technology to craft that can shuttle people around as well.
+Time will tell if the safety such systems will reach the point where people will trust the lack a human pilot in the cockpit.

 On the ground, AI and machine learning are being used to help with flight control and air traffic operations.
 Air traffic control (ATC) systems are increasingly leveraging natural language processing to interpret voice messages over noisy communication channels.
 The AI systems are providing guidance on weather and traffic data, handling some routine information requests, and otherwise helping to alleviate the workload and burden from traffic controllers.
 Airbus recently launched a public AI challenge called the AI Gym to help improve ATC operations.

 In back office airline operations, AI and machine learning are greatly improving the ability of airline companies to deliver reliable, high quality results to their customers.
 At United Airlines, the company is investing in AI and machine learning to turn their enormous quantities of big data into better predictive analysis for maintenance, employee operations, customer demand and response to changing weather conditions.
 In fact, AI and machine learning have potentially more application in helping airlines deal with all this complexity on the ground than it does with the aircraft in the air.
-Airlines are increasingly making use of facial recognition technology to simplify and speed up the check-in process and handle increasingly more complicated security challenges.
+Airlines are increasingly making use of facial technology to simplify and speed up the check-in process and handle increasingly more complicated security challenges.

 Similarly, it's not just machines that need to be trained and learn from experience -- so too do humans.
-There's a great risk of over-dependence on automatic and autonomous systems.
-Human pilots and operators might not have enough real-world experience and intuition to know how to handle manual control of systems at critical, and stressful, moments when a human can provide the guidance needed to avoid potential catastrophe.
+There's a great risk over-dependence on automatic and autonomous systems.
+Human pilots and operators might not have enough real-world experience and intuition to know how to handle manual control systems at critical, and stressful, moments when a human can provide the guidance needed to avoid potential catastrophe.
 In the same way that technology companies, transportation providers and operations organizations are investing heavily in AI and machine learning to improve their businesses in all the ways mentioned above, so too do we need to have investment to help humans learn how to interact with these systems better.
-The purpose of transportation has nothing to do with machines, after all.
+The purpose transportation has nothing to do with machines, after all.
 It's about helping us transport ourselves and our goods from one place to the other.